bitwarden/help/_articles/security/emergency-access.md

 4. Select the {% icon fa-plus %} **Add emergency contact** button.
 In the Invite Emergency Contact window:

    {% image /features/emergency-access/ea-invite.png Add emergency contact%}
    - Enter the **Email** of your trusted emergency contact.
-Trusted emergency contacts must have Bitwarden accounts of their own.
+Trusted emergency contacts must have Bitwarden accounts of their own, but don't need to have Premium.
    - Set a **User Access** level for the trusted emergency contact ([View-only or Takeover](#user-access)).
    - Set a **Wait Time** for Vault access.
 Wait Time dictates how long your trusted emergency contact must wait to access your Vault after initiating an emergency access request.
 5. Select the **Save** button to send the invitation.